2022 Olympic Medal Count: Which Country Has the Most Medals, Where Team USA Ranks

-The 2022 Winter Olympics have ended in Beijing, and one country enjoyed a clear advantage in the final medal count.

-Medal history has been made in more ways than one during the Winter Games.
+Medal history was made in more ways than one during the 2022 Winter Games.

 Norway broke the record for most gold medals at a single Olympic Winter Games and, most recently, Elana Meyers Taylor earned her fifth Olympic medal, making her the most decorated African American Winter Olympian.